Adrian2112/cached_resource/README.md

 * `:collection_arguments` The arguments that identify the principal collection request.
 Default: `[:all]`
 * `:logger` The logger to which CachedResource messages should be written.
 Default: The `Rails.logger` if available, or an `ActiveSupport::BufferedLogger`
 * `:cache` The cache store that CacheResource should use.
 Default: The `Rails.cache` if available, or an `ActiveSupport::Cache::MemoryStore`
+* `:cache_key_base` The cache key you want to use.
+Defaul: The class name of the object

 You can set them like this: